wootencl/apidocs-v4/source/includes/_dropin.md

 ------------------|--------------------------------------------------------------------------------------
-container         | The id of the HTML container that the drop-in UI will be housed in. type              | The only type of drop-in UI currently supported is `eligibility` onFormSuccess     | Function that gets called when the form has been submitted successfully onFormLoad        | Function that gets called when the form has been loaded successfully
+container         | The id of the HTML container that the drop-in UI will be housed in. type              | The only type of drop-in UI currently supported is `eligibility` styles            | Custom CSS styles for the drop-in values            | An object of values that the form will pre-populate with autoSubmit        | False by default; boolean indicating that form should submit automatically once all fields are filled onFormSuccess     | Function that gets called when the form has been submitted successfully onFormLoad        | Function that gets called when the form has been loaded successfully